 Just like a sheet is different from a heavy blanket, how thick our blanket is matters.
 For decades, human activity has been adding more heat-trapping gasses to the atmosphere, making it thicker.
-This extra carbon pollution comes from burning fossil fuels, industry, electricity, transportation, manufacturing, food, buildings, and land-use.
+This extra carbon pollution comes from burning fossil fuels for industry, electricity, transportation, manufacturing, food, buildings, and land-use1.

-When these gasses build up in Earth's atmosphere, the planet heats up, causing extreme weather.
-Heatwaves, wildfires, storms, and floods are becoming more intense and more dangerous.
+When these gasses build up in Earth's atmosphere, the planet heats up, causing extreme weather such as heatwaves, wildfires, storms, and floods to become more intense and more dangerous.